Cysharp/MemoryPack/README.md

 > Measure by .NET 7 / Ryzen 9 5950X machine.
 These serializers has `IBufferWriter<byte>` method, serialize using `ArrayBuffer<byte>` and reuse to avoid measure buffer copy.

-For standard object, MemoryPack is x10 faster and x2 ~ x5 faster than other binary serializers.
-For struct array, MemoryPack gots boosted power, x50 ~ x200 faster than other serializers.
+For standard objects, MemoryPack is x10 faster and x2 ~ x5 faster than other binary serializers.
+For struct array, MemoryPack is even more powerful, with speeds up to x50 ~ x200 greater than other serializers.

 MemoryPack is my 4th serializer, previously I've created well known serializers, ~~[ZeroFormatter](https://github.com/neuecc/ZeroFormatter)~~, ~~[Utf8Json](https://github.com/neuecc/Utf8Json)~~, [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp).
 The reason for MemoryPack's speed is due to its C#-specific, C#-optimized binary format and a well tuned implementation based on my past experience.
 It is also a completely new design utilizing .NET 7 and C# 11 and the Incremental Source Generator(.NET Standard 2.1(.NET 5, 6) and Unity support is also exists).